Augusten Burroughs refers to this essay of his as “How to Be Fat.” We prefer to think of it as “How to Be Beautiful.”

 Being obsessed with fresh figs means you’ll do anything to satisfy your insatiable appetite for them.
 Well, almost anything.

-Come dusk on the fourth of July, we have a different sort of recipe for celebrating Independence Day.
+We have a different sort of recipe for celebrating Independence Day.
+And it’s all about many of us celebrate freedom through food.

 A flexitarian keen to make friends in her new town sorta commits to buying a side of beef from a local rancher.
 Much musing ensues.